How to Apply to Creighton University - Undergraduates

 For more information about transfer requirements, please visit our transfer students page.

-A letter of recommendation from a non-family member (coach, employer, community leader, etc).
+In addition to the requirements for all applicants, please submit a letter of recommendation from a non-family member (coach, employer, community leader, etc).

 How to Submit Documents